Systemic Hypertension: Understanding the Condition and Its Management

 Kidney damage due to high blood pressure occurs because the elevated pressure forces the kidneys to work harder to filter blood, leading to gradual wear and tear on the blood vessels within the kidneys.
 High blood pressure can cause the small arteries that supply blood to the kidneys to become narrowed, weakened, or hardened.
 This reduces the blood flow to the kidneys, impairing their ability to function properly and filter waste from the blood.

 Over time, this can lead to chronic kidney disease (CKD), characterized by a gradual loss of kidney function.
 If left uncontrolled, this damage can progress to end-stage renal disease (ESRD), requiring dialysis or a kidney transplant for survival.
-Additionally, the impaired kidney function can exacerbate high blood pressure, creating a vicious cycle of damage.
+Additionally, impaired kidney function can exacerbate high blood pressure, creating a vicious cycle of damage.

 Vision loss due to high blood pressure occurs when the elevated pressure damages the delicate blood vessels in the eyes, particularly those in the retina, the layer at the back of the eye that senses light and sends signals to the brain.